 In the long run, it is left up to the consumer's own values, and balancing the appearance of our clothes and household fabrics with reducing the impact on the environment.

 I think we might also be tempted to try more affordable laundry balls we found online here.
 Watch this space !

-Now you know more about detergent-free laundry balls and reducing the climate impact of packaging and shipping materials, find more pages about green lifestyle choices in these pages :
+Now you know about the dangers of microplastics in drinking water, find more pages about reducing the use of plastics and other green lifestyle choices in these pages :